 2020 is a big year.
 It’s a year that kicks off a new decade, a presidential election year, and a year for crowning summer Olympians.
-All in all, it’s a year of change and celebration, and the same is true when it comes to the arts, especially in Chicago.
-It happens to be a monumental anniversary year for one of the city’s most iconic theaters—the Auditorium Theatre.
-In its 130 years of programming, the Auditorium Theatre has presented some of the dance world’s most beloved and influential artists, including Isadora Duncan, Sergei Diaghilev’s Ballet Russes, and Martha Graham Dance Company to name a few.
+All in all it’s a year of change and celebration, and the same is true when it comes to the arts—especially in Chicago.
+It happens to be a monumental anniversary year for one of the city’s most iconic theaters, the Auditorium Theatre at Roosevelt University.
+In 130 years of programming, the Auditorium has presented some of the dance world’s most beloved and influential artists and companies, including Isadora Duncan, Sergei Diaghilev’s Ballet Russes, and Martha Graham Dance Company to name a few.

 Hope Boykin already has plans past her final season with Ailey to continue motivating, creating and educating, but first she has one final (and very busy) touring schedule to complete.